Find an Orthodontist near you

 The treatment for small teeth varies – dental treatments that can increase the size of teeth depend on how much lengthening is needed, as well as your preferences and your price range.
 These treatments include:

-• Dental bonding – Also known as composites, dental bonding involves applying a composite-resin material to the surface of the tooth.
+• Dental bonding involves applying a composite-resin material to the surface of the tooth.
 Once hardened, it resembles a normal-sized tooth.

-• Dental crowns – For stronger, longer-lasting tooth extensions, porcelain crowns are a good option.
+• Dental crowns are a good option for stronger, longer-lasting tooth extensions.
 A crown is a cap made from porcelain (ceramic) that’s custom made from a mould or digital impression of a tooth or teeth to make sure it fits perfectly.

 Do braces work on small teeth?